ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_rock-paper-scissors/guide.en-us.md

 All the source code is available on the [OVHcloud GitHub organization](https://github.com/ovh/ai-training-examples/tree/main/jobs/audio/audio-classification).

-To create the application using the trained model, you can follow this tutorial: [Deploy an app for playing rock / paper / scissors](/pages/public_cloud/ai_machine_learning/deploy_tuto_15_rock_paper_scissors).
+To create the application using the trained model, you can follow this tutorial: [Deploy an app for playing "rock paper scissors"](/pages/public_cloud/ai_machine_learning/deploy_tuto_15_rock_paper_scissors).

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.